iansu/jest-runner-iansu/README.md

 When a test is dispatched to the worker we first check if the heap usage is above 80%.
 If it is, the worker just exits with a non-zero exit code.
 Jest will automatically detect this and spawn a new worker.
 If the heap usage is below 80% the worker runs the test as usual.

+> **Note**
+> I've opened an issue in Jest to see if it might be possible to build this into the default test runner and expose the threshold via a config setting/CLI argument: https://github.com/facebook/jest/issues/12893

 ## License

 The original `jest-runner` is released under the MIT license as are all changes in the patched versions.